jackyzha0/jackyzha0.github.io/content/thoughts/bias.md

 > "You need something that’s easy for an average human, it shouldn’t be bound to a specific subgroup of people, and it should be hard for computers at the same time.
 That’s very limiting in what you can actually do.
 And it has to be something that a human can do fast, and isn’t too annoying."

 Possibility of reverse CAPTCHAs where you can only pass if you get it wrong in the 'right' way? (e.g. optical illusions)

+### Ethical Matrices
+Who cares about my algorithm?
+Who are the stakeholders?
+Why do they care?
+What are their goals?